-There are over 200 labs in NetSim 11, and these labs are arranged in specific categories.
+There are over 200 labs in NetSim 9, and these labs are arranged in specific categories.
 The lab packs are Demo, ICND1, ICND2, ROUTE, SWITCH, TSHOOT, and Supplemental.
+Each lab pack is expanded by default, but you can click the arrow next to the category to minimize it.
 To open a lab on the NetMap tab and in the Consoles section and to view the lab instructions, double-click the lab or select the lab and click Lab > Load Lab.
-You can expand or collapse the menu items by clicking the arrow next to each category.